numanair/deej/Docs/deej setup doc.md

 * Deej supports Windows and Linux.
 These steps primarily target Windows, but the general steps apply to both.
 * These steps will work for any Return to Paradise 5-channel mixer, including Deej-only versions.
 They come pre-flashed, so ignore any references to Arduino sketches.
 * Deej uses *serial* to connect to the mixer.
 Serial only supports one connection at a time, so any other software that tries to connect will interfere.
-MIDI connections are separate, so those may remain active simultaneously.
+The MIDI connection is separate, so it may remain active alongside serial.

 ## Setup